 Terms and Conditions of Online Play

 We cannot guaranteed that the user will not see inappropriate content while using our online services.
-You and the user understand this fully.
-We have a swear word filter at the moment which may or may not be functional.
+We have a swear word filter and a link-blocker at the moment, which may not function in all cases.
 The filter is subject to change or removal.
-It is very likely that the user will see something inappropriate while using our online services.
+There are moderators that come from both the Hybrid Animals community and Abstract Software, who will attempt to ban anyone acting inappropriately for online play, but it is very likely that the user will somehow see something inappropriate while using our online services.

 No guarantee of service

 It is our intention to provide online service to the user at all times, however, we cannot guarantee online service to the user.
 There are times when online service will not be available.
 You are agreeing to the possibility of the user receiving no service whatsoever.